onureredo/LMS_Module_8-9/08_CRUD_CLI/README.md

 # 🗑️ User deleted
 ```

-### Summary

-- CLI logic is separated into its own file for clarity.
-- Each command-line instruction is parsed and handled cleanly.
-- Prepares students to later swap this CLI with real HTTP routes using Express.

-You can now test your CRUD system entirely from the terminal!
+> 💡 You can now test your CRUD system entirely from the terminal! -->